-Man, 63, dies in northern Minnesota house fire
+Man dies in northern Minnesota house fire

-One man was killed in a northern Minnesota house fire, authorities said Tuesday.
+A man has died in a northern Minnesota house fire, authorities said Tuesday.

-The blaze broke out Monday night at the home along Hwy.
+The blaze broke out Monday night at the house along Hwy.
 92 about 9 miles south of Bagley, the Clearwater County Sheriff’s Office said Tuesday.

-Fire personnel arrived to find heavy smoke coming from the home, put out the flames and found 63-year-old Gerald LaPlaunt inside, the Sheriff’s Office said.
+Fire personnel arrived to find heavy smoke coming from the house.
+They put out the flames and found 63-year-old Gerald LaPlaunt inside, the Sheriff’s Office said.

-Authorities have yet to say how the fire started.
+Authorities haven’t said how the fire started.

 More from Star Tribune